Having a cataract operation (easy read)

 An operation will help you see more clearly.

-We would like to thank Epsom and St Helier University Hospitals NHS Trust for their kind support and co-operation in helping us to make this factsheet.
+We would like to thank Epsom and St Helier University Hospitals NHS Trust for helping us to make this factsheet.